-Workshops have been facilitated with Doctors Of The World for their volunteers and staff, as well as those at partner organisations since 2015.
-Each workshop has been primarily designed to support the wellbeing of people working with refugees, but also exploring a specific theme (vicarious trauma and self care, coping strategies, mindfulness, reflective writing, psychosomatic).
-These have been on a monthly basis and free to attend for people working with refugees and migrants.
-As part of this work we also provide support for in-house teams.
+Workshops were facilitated with Doctors Of The World for their volunteers and staff, as well as those at partner organisations from 2015 to 2017.
+Each workshop was primarily designed to support the wellbeing of people working with refugees, but also exploring a specific theme (vicarious trauma and self care, coping strategies, mindfulness, reflective writing, psychosomatic).
+These were free to attend for people working with refugees and migrants.
+We also provided support for in-house teams.

 Below are some Relaxation Techniques for quick reference: